Managing Default Contagion in Inhomogeneous Financial Networks: Introduction

 \section{Introduction}

-\textbf{State of the Art}~~\textit{Systemic Risk} was already listed in 2003 by Duffie and Singleton \cite{Duffie2003b} as one of five types of risk financial institutions are exposed to, and after the financial crisis in 2007 it gained major importance.
+\textbf{State of the Art}~~Already in 2003 Duffie and Singleton \cite{Duffie2003b} listed \textit{Systemic Risk} as one of five types of risk financial institutions are exposed to, and after the financial crisis in 2007 it gained major importance.
 From today's viewpoint, research is very diverse and parallels recent regulatory discussions that take systemic risk considerations into account, see \cite{BaselCommittee2013,Fed2015}.
 An overview of the different approaches to study systemic risk can be found e.\,g.~in~\cite{book:sr}.
 One important line of research addresses explicitly the network structure of the financial system, where institutions correspond to vertices in the network and edges represent dependencies among them, for example monetary exposures.
 Note that such exposures are more various than only usual \textit{Loans}; they can result from \textit{Securities Cross-holdings}, \textit{Derivatives} and \textit{Foreign Exchange}, see~\cite{Thurner2015}.
-The recent monograph \cite{Hurd2016} serves as a good reference for methods relying on network models, which is also the focus of this paper.
-There, Hurd summarizes recent literature and identifies \textit{Systemic Risk} as comprising of some triggering shock event and a propagation of it through the system that has a major impact on the macroeconomy.
-For the latter, he further lists four main channels via which the triggering shock event propagates: \textit{Asset Correlation}, \textit{Default Contagion}, \textit{Liquidity Contagion}, and \textit{Market Illiquidity and Asset Fire Sales}.
+The monograph \cite{Hurd2016} is an excellent reference for methods relying on network models.
+There, recent literature is summarized and \textit{Systemic Risk} is identified as comprising of some triggering shock event and its propagation through the system by which a major impact on the macroeconomy may occur.
+Moreover, \cite{Hurd2016} lists the following four main channels propagating the initial shock: \textit{Asset Correlation}, \textit{Default Contagion}, \textit{Liquidity Contagion}, and \textit{Market Illiquidity and Asset Fire Sales}.